pallets/flask/docs/patterns/packages.rst

 If you have larger applications it's recommended to divide them into smaller groups where each group is implemented with the help of a blueprint.
-For a gentle introduction into this topic refer to the :ref:`blueprints` chapter of the documentation.
+For a gentle introduction into this topic refer to the :doc:`/blueprints` chapter of the documentation.